HeidiWindkraft/cpython/README.md

 ## Description

 This is a fork of cpython.
-The original README can be found in [./CPYTHON_README.rst].
+The original README can be found in [README.rst].

 I'm relatively new to python and the lack of explicit declarations disturbs me.
 So I do the obvious: